 - Mark Peterson, External Affairs Director

-Mission Support Division: Donald Mobley, Director
+Mission Support Division: Iris Andrade, Director (Acting)

 The Mission Support Division is responsible for ensuring there is continuity in the leadership of the agency's critical business operations, function and purpose.

-Grants Management Division: Iris Andrade, Director
+Grants Management Division: William Ryan, Director (Acting)

 The Grants Management Division is responsible for managing FEMA grants as it relates to Public Laws, Executive Orders, FEMA legislation and other directives related to the award and administration of grants, cooperative agreements, and stakeholder technical assistance to ensure grant compliance and completion of mission critical performance goals and objectives.